 We also use a tool called Nextdoor.
 This is a is a privately-owned, free online social network used by many neighborhoods such as ours.
 We encourage everyone to use nextdoor to communicate with your WFNA Board and all your neighbors in Whatcom Falls and surrounding neighborhoods.
 Find out more about Nextdoor Click Here!
 We encourage everyone to signup up for Nextdoor by Clicking Here!

 Our meetings are held at Kulshan Middle School library, located at 1250 Kenoyer Drive.
-See our schedule for the spring meetings below.

 President Rick Sawyer informed us that Bellingham Public Works wishes to let the public know the planning continues on the Resource Recovery Process for the Post Point Water Treatment Plant.